Monmouth County Property Distribution Attorneys

 - The contribution of each party

 - The tax consequences of the proposed distribution

 - The debts and liabilities of the parties

 - The age and health of the parties

 Before the court can divide property, it will have to determine which property is marital and which is exempt from equitable distribution.
 Marital property is usually an asset acquired during the course of the marriage.
 On the other hand, exempt property is an asset that was usually acquired prior to the marriage.
 Exempt property can also include gifts, and inheritances that were not commingled with the other marital assets.
 In some cases, determining whether the property is marital or exempt can be very complicated.
 It is important to have the skill of an experienced attorney help you with these matters.

 Can marital fault impact property division?

 Although a lot of factors are considered when dividing assets, marital fault is usually not one of them.
 Most divorces today do not cite fault grounds and those that do rarely make a difference.
 However, if economic fault exists in your case, it may affect the distribution.
 For example, if your spouse used marital assets on an extramarital affair or purposefully wasted assets in response to the pending divorce, the court may take that into consideration in determining equitable distribution.

 Contact Monmouth County Equitable Distribution Attorneys

-Paone Zaleski & Murray has over 30 years of experience representing clients in all divorce and family law matters.
+Paone Zaleski & Murphy has over 30 years of experience representing clients in all divorce and family law matters.
 We understand the emotional toll that a divorce has on an individual and are here to fight for the success and security of your future.
-Contact Paone Zaleski & Murray to schedule a consultation if you require strong legal representation.
+Contact Paone Zaleski & Murphy to schedule a consultation if you require strong legal representation.